Admission Requirements for International Applicants

 English Conditional Admission

 If you do not take a proficiency test, or your TOEFL and IELTS scores do not meet our graduate school requirements, you can still attend our university.
-Our graduate units provide English Conditional Admission (ECA) to non-native English speakers.
+Some graduate units provide English Conditional Admission (ECA) to non-native English speakers.
 With ECA, you would complete training at our English Language Center to meet your English language requirement before beginning courses in your degree program.

 Graduate Teaching Assistantships